Lykos153/git-annex-remote-googledrive/README.md

 The initremote command calls out to GPG and can hang if a machine has insufficient entropy.
 To debug issues, use the `--debug` flag, i.e. `git-annex initremote --debug`.

 ### Options
+Options specific to git-annex-remote-googledrive
-* `prefix` The path to the folder that will be used for the remote.
+* `prefix` - The path to the folder that will be used for the remote.
 If it doesn't exist, it will be created.
-* `root_id` Instead of the path, you can specify the ID of a folder.
+* `root_id` - Instead of the path, you can specify the ID of a folder.
 The folder must already exist.
 This will make it independent from the path and it will always be found be git-annex, no matter where you move it.
 Can also be used to access shared folders which you haven't added to "My Drive".
-* `token` Path to the file in which the credentials were stored by `git-annex-remote-googledrive setup`.
+* `token` - Path to the file in which the credentials were stored by `git-annex-remote-googledrive setup`.
 Default: token.json
-* `keep_token` Set to `yes` if you would like to keep the token file.
+* `keep_token` - Set to `yes` if you would like to keep the token file.
 Otherwise it's removed during initremote.
 Default: no

+General git-annex options
+* `encryption` - One of "none", "hybrid", "shared", or "pubkey".
+See [encryption](https://git-annex.branchable.com/encryption/).
+* `keyid` - Specifies the gpg key to use for encryption.
+* `exporttree` - Set to `yes` to make this special remote usable by git-annex-export.
+It will not be usable as a general-purpose special remote.
+* `chunk` - Enables [chunking](https://git-annex.branchable.com/chunking) when storing large files.

 ## Using an existing remote (note on repository layout)